 Perhaps most frequently seen in futuristic media, the iris scanner isn’t as fictional as it seems.
 Iris scanners are very common in high-security areas because they are much more difficult to duplicate.

-Most people want to know, “is iris scanning accurate” and is it safe?
+Most people want to know, “Is iris scanning accurate and, is it safe?”
 The accuracy of an iris scan is about 90% to 99%, making it very reliable.
 As for the safety of this technology, the exposure to infrared is so small there’s little chance for health concerns.

 4. Facial recognition

-Facial recognition technology is perhaps the most common following fingerprints.
+Facial recognition technology is perhaps the most common after fingerprints.
 Not only is it easy, but it’s also very effective.
 Facial recognition is one of the most common access control methods for smartphones, but you may also find it in building access.

 For those who are proponents of touch-free access control options, this would be a great choice.
-It’s convenient and doesn’t require punching in passcodes or carrying key cards and fobs to unlock!
+It’s convenient and doesn’t require punching in passcodes or carrying key cards and fobs to unlock.

 5. Voice authentication